Be Response Ready: Where Preparation and Adaptation Go to Work

 By Ryan Provencher, Founder of Firefighter Peak Performance and Executive Fitness Advisor for CRACKYL Magazine

 Firefighters don’t get to choose when the call comes in.
-The alarm sounds, the situation unfolds in real time, and conditions are rarely ideal.
+The situation unfolds in real time, and conditions are rarely ideal.
 There is no warm-up, no reset, and no opportunity to ease into the work.
 From the moment you step off the apparatus, you are expected to perform at a high level.

-In Part 1 of this series, we established what it means to Train With Purpose through intentional preparation for the work that you do.
+In Part 1 of this series, we established what it means to Train With Purpose through intentional preparation for the demands of the job.

 In Part 2, we saw how that preparation drives adaptation, building the capacity to Perform With Confidence as strength, endurance, movement quality, and resilience develop over time.